Recruiting & Hiring

 - Engaged local networks of people in related fields at the University or area colleges, corporations, and businesses to see if they know of potential candidates.

-- Had a discussion in a department or search committee meeting to brainstorm other active recruiting strategies early in the search process.
+- Had a discussion in a department or search committee meeting to brainstorm other recruiting strategies early in the search process.

 Advertising Your Position